Abeer-Ahmad/CircusOfPlates/README.md

 # CircusOfPlates

-Circus of Plates is a Desktop game built by SwingUtilities that supports one / two players.
+Circus of Plates is a desktop game that supports one/two players.

 ## Rules